 The Red Fox Lab, sometimes known as the Ruby Labrador, is a stunning dog; he is a Labrador Retriever like any other, but with the color of a red fox.
-Despite being labelled as red in color, he is technically just a deeper shade of the traditional yellow Labrador.
+Despite being labeled as red in color, he is technically just a deeper shade of the traditional yellow Labrador.

-Like any Labrador, he is energetic and fun to be around, but at the same time he is also affectionate and gentle with his family, which is why he makes such a great family pet.
+Like any Labrador, he is energetic and fun to be around, but at the same time, he is also affectionate and gentle with his family, which is why he makes such a great family pet.
 The color of his coat has no significant bearing on the rest of his appearance, nor his temperament or health issues.

 There is not as much controversy surrounding the Fox Red Labrador compared to some of the other colored Labradors, such as the silver Lab, but nonetheless, there are some Labrador fanciers who do not consider him to be a purebred Labrador.
 Despite the haters, he has many avid fans, and his striking and alternative color is gradually earning him a place amongst the popular pups.
 So, let’s take a closer look at what this guy is all about.

 The Labrador Retriever’s journey began in Newfoundland in Canada.
-Traditionally he is a hunting dog who worked on water collecting the quarry of his fisherman master, such as ducks and fish.
+Traditionally he is a hunting dog who worked on the water collecting the quarry of his fisherman masters, such as ducks and fish.
 St John’s Dog is the ancestor of the Labrador, and so impressed were the visiting nobles from Great Britain by his working skills, that they took him back to England.

-Over a few decades they refined the breed and renamed him the Labrador Retriever, who we know today.
-Ever since his first registration in America in 1917 they have become a firm family favorite across the world, and, according to the American Kennel Club (AKC), he is currently the most popular dog breed in America.
+Over a few decades, they refined the breed and renamed him the Labrador Retriever, who we know today.
+Ever since his first registration in America in 1917, they have become a firm family favorite across the world, and, according to the American Kennel Club (AKC), he is currently the most popular dog breed in America.